Second chances show up when you’re not looking for them…

-Nina had encouraged him to forgive himself, but some things… Some things were simply unforgiveable.
+Nina had encouraged him to forgive himself, but some things… Some things were simply unforgivable.

 Cindy Lawry was up early printing flyers to hang at the salon, the diner, the ferry landing and grocery store, all the places people on the island were most likely to see her appeal for a new roommate.
 Her sister Julia was officially moving out at the end of the month, not that she’d ever really lived in the tiny house they’d shared.
 She was madly in love with Deacon Taylor and was basically living with him at his place while still paying her half of the rent to Cindy.

-It was foolish, Cindy had told her sister, to waste her money paying for a place she didn’t use, so she’d officially “kicked Julia out” as of September first.
-But with the season ending and business at the Curl Up and Dye salon slowing, Cindy needed a roommate ASAP.
+It was foolish, Cindy had told her sister, to waste her money paying for a place she didn’t use, so she’d officially “kicked Julia out” as of October first.
+With the season ending and business at the Curl Up and Dye salon slowing, Cindy needed a roommate ASAP.

 Before work, she hung as many flyers as she could, thanking the shop owners for letting her post them and asking them to talk up the year-round room for rent.
 They were hard to come by on the island, so she was confident it would go quickly.
 However, she wasn’t going to settle for just anyone.
 It had to be a good fit.
 After growing up in a house with an abusive father, Cindy was all about peace and tranquility in her adult life.